 All email management tips are like a to-do guide to help you master your emails.
-The below given practices should be used to some extent or the other to do efficient email management.

 1. Use email productivity tips

-- Use email management softwares
+- Use email management software

 Managing your email with the inbox zero method becomes possible with email management apps.
 Apps like Mailman can help you schedule your emails such that they do not cause a distraction to you.
 Mailman, in particular, is our favorite email management software because of its batched delivery system.
 With this feature, Mailman delivers emails only when we can deal with them.
 This feature combined with the ‘Do Not Disturb’ feature is what makes Mailman the best email management software.

 - Assess your email productivity habits